PennyJoly/NuxtPro/README.md

 - 🎨 Tailwindcss -> An open-source CSS framework for rapid UI development.
 - 🔍 DrizzleOrm -> An open-source next-generation database toolkit for Node.js and TypeScript.
 - 💰 Stripe -> The best and most secure online payment service.
+- 💳 BagelPay -> A stable online payment service for SaaS and independent developers.
 - 💳 Creem -> A stable online payment service for SaaS and independent developers.
 - ✉️ Resend -> A modern email API service built for developers.
 - 👄 i18n -> Open-source and easy internationalization support for Nuxt projects, no matter how small the language.